 Secondary Multi-Step Edges:

-Process p used artifact a (possibly using multiple steps), written p * a, if p used an artifact that was a or was derived from a (possibly using multiple steps).
+Process p used artifact a (possibly using multiple steps), written p * a, if p used an artifact a or an artifact that derived a (possibly using multiple steps).

-Artifact a was generated by process p (possibly using multiple steps), written a p, if a was an artifact or was derived from an artifact (possibly using multiple steps) that was generated by p.
+Artifact a was generated by process p (possibly using multiple steps), written a p, if a or an artifact that derived a (possibly using multiple steps) that was generated by p.

 Process p1 was triggered by process p2 (possibly using multiple steps), written p1 p2, if p1 used an artifact that was generated or was derived from an artifact (possibly using multiple steps) that was itself generated by p2.